-8.3 Another form of infill development, through the demolition of existing buildings and the subsequent redevelopment of the site to a higher density, is possible within the conservation area.
-The relatively small incidence of buildings not in keeping with the character of the area together with the controls over demolition that the conservation area brings makes it unlikely that such development would be forthcoming.
+8.2 Another form of infill development, through the demolition of existing buildings and the subsequent redevelopment of the site to a higher density, is possible within the conservation area.
+The relatively small incidence of buildings not in keeping with the character of the area together with the controls over demolition that the conservation area designation brings, and the high proportion of listed buildings makes it very unlikely that such development would be forthcoming.